Serious Commitment

 L6S L4B is provisionally labeled Preparation

 The embrace of participation acts as a point of reference and lens through which reflection on experiences occurs.
-Reflecting on experiences is helpful in moderating and steadying the extent of participation.
+Reflecting on experiences is helpful in moderating and steadying the style and extent of participation.

 L6P L4B is provisionally labeled Moderation